Publishing with a purpose

 We provide a variety of OA models for academics from low-and middle-income countries for both books and journals.
 See full details here.

-We also offer discounts on Article Processing Charges to authors who are applying from countries in low and medium categories in UN HDI.
+We also offer discounts on Article Processing Charges to authors who are applying from countries in low, medium and high categories in UN HDI.
 Full details here.

 Access to our journal and eBook OA content